valsamovich/cs.github.io/README.md

 - [Java](https://github.com/valerysamovich/engineering/blob/master/docs/java-tutorial.md) is a general-purpose computer programming language that is object-oriented.
 - [Git](https://github.com/valerysamovich/engineering/blob/master/docs/git.md) is a distributed revision control system.
-- [Markdown](https://github.com/valerysamovich/engineering/blob/master/docs/markdown.md) is a markup language with plain text formatting syntax designed so that it can be converted to HTML and many other formats using a tool by the same name.
+- [Markdown](https://github.com/valerysamovich/engineering/blob/master/docs/markdown.md) is a markup language with plain text formatting syntax designed so that it can be converted to HTML.

 Glossary
 --------